South-Carolina-Language-Map/South-Carolina-Language-Map/README.md

 6. Visit the categories page, also accessible through the navigation menu, to add, edit, or delete categories from the database.
 7. A red number above the 'Approvals' link in the navbar signals that there are pending admin requests.
 Click 'Approvals to view a list of pending requests, and approve or decline them.
 8. Logout via the navigation menu.

+## Built With

+- Node.js
+- Express.js
+- PostgreSQL
+- Mapbox API
+- react-map-gl
+- React
+- React-Redux
+- Redux-Saga
+- Passport.js
+- Axios
+- Material UI

+## Acknowledgements

+Special thanks to Stephen Davis, who pitched this project and entrusted it to us.
+Additional thanks to the staff at Prime Academy as well as our peers in the Solinas Cohort for their help and support.

+## Support

+Questions can be directed to southcarolinalanguagemap@gmail.com.